The Golden Age of Railroading isn’t just remembered,

 What’s nice about full domes is that they are equivalent to multiple cars in a single excursion train.
 They have the capacity of a coach, a dining area sufficient to serve the guests on board, a private bar upstairs, restrooms, and generally enough electrical supply to power surrounding cars.

-After years of traveling on the trains of the Santa Fe, namely the SuperChief, Amtrak took over operations of passenger rail, and operated Big Dome #551 until the mid 80’s.
+After years of traveling on the trains of the Santa Fe, namely the SuperChief, Amtrak took over operations of passenger rail, and operated some of the domes, but Big Dome #551 operated on AutoTrain.

 The longest Big Dome #551 carried a name was when it was owned by Holland America Line / Westours, Inc in Alaska.
 It operated in service as “Kobuk #551” on the McKinley Explorer, named after an Alaskan river.
 HAL/Westours owned and operated the fleet of heritage domecars longer than any other owner – including GN and ATSF – placing the first ones in service beginning in 1987, adding more into the 90’s, and ultimately running the fleet for 22 years.
 The last of their heritage domecars were retired after the 2009 season, when they were replaced with newer equipment.